-I'm happy to share with you some information about a lecture-concert related to representation of the Holocaust in American Musicals that will take place in Jerusalem at the end of the month.
+I'm happy to share with you some information about a lecture-concert related to representation of the Holocaust in American Musicals that will take place in a live streaming event through Zoom.

 Echoes of the Nazi Threat in The Sound of Music, Cabaret, and The Producers

 Much has been said about the representation of the Holocaust in a variety of genres.
 Musicals, however, have often been overlooked, perhaps due to their general perception as escapist entertainment.
 Yet, as an American art form, the musical is a fascinating source through which to examine changing American attitudes towards Nazism and the Shoah.

 Cantor, music theatre performer and researcher Eyal Sherf will present a special virtual edition of his acclaimed lecture-concert The Sound of Goosesteps.
 This follows a live presentation at Center Stage, the country’s first professional English theater venue, where the show was received enthusiastically earlier this year.